 Read about my trip: Journey into the Wilderness of Lake Clark National Park

-Best time to go: April to herd reindeer!
-It’s still freezing there in April, but it’s at least do-able then.
+The best time to go: April to herd reindeer!
+It’s still freezing there in April, but it’s at least doable then.

 Highlight: Tundra North will teach you how to build a real igloo and then you can take pride in your work and sleep it in overnight in the Arctic; a truly extreme experience!
 My other highlight was driving on the Arctic Ocean on the ice roads that connect these remote Arctic towns.